SwingGuy1024/JobSearch/README.md

 The project is written to be built in JDK 1.8.
 It has not been tested with any later versions.

-After ensuring the maven runner is using Java 8, run
+After ensuring the maven runner is using Java 8, run the code generator like this:

-`mvn jooq-codegen:generate clean install`
+    mvn jooq-codegen:generate clean install

+(`mvn clean` does not remove the generated code.)

-Generated code goes into the `com.neptunedreams.jobs.gen` package.
+Generated code goes into the `com.neptunedreams.jobs.gen` package, in the `src/gen/java` folder.

 Once the code has been generated, it need not be generated again unless the schema changes.
-So at this point, you can build by just typing
+So at this point, you can build the Mac application by just typing

 `mvn clean install`

-This does not build the OSX executable.
-For that, you should run
+This builds the OSX executable.

+For other platforms, you may now assemble an executable jar file from the compiled classes:

-`mvn clean assembly:assembly`
+    mvn clean assembly:assembly

 ## Why?